IanWold/NoIdentity/README.md

 This project demonstrates the basics of using semi-custom cookie authentication in ASP.NET Core MVC 5 to handle user authentication and state management.
 It's not totally complete at the moment, but log in and log out is working.

+This is probably a lot less secure than Identity, but I don't like Identity and that's probably why you're here too.

 ## `Source/NoIdentity`

 The authentication/login implementation is spread across these files: